peelmicro/python-multi-docker/README.md

 - The repository must be created on https://github.com/

 - The repository must be assigned from GitHub on https://travis-ci.com/.
-The following environment variables must be set up:
+The following setting variables must be set up:
-1) AWS_ACCESS_KEY
+1) AWS_ACCESS_KEY (for 11.-Multi-Container Deployments to AWS)
-2) AWS_SECRET_KEY
+2) AWS_SECRET_KEY (for 11.-Multi-Container Deployments to AWS)
 3) DOCKER_ID
 4) DOCKER_PASSWORD

-- The following instances must be created on Amazon EWS
+- The following instances must be created on Amazon (for 11.-Multi-Container Deployments to AWS)
 1) Elastic Beanstalk (EB)
 2) Relational Database Service (RDS) for Postgres
 3) ElastiCache for Redis